The modified diagonal cycles of Hypergeometric curves: Preliminaries

 be the modified diagonal cycle defined in \cite{GS} (see the \S \ref{Introduction} to recall the definition).
-We refer to this as the Gross-Kudla-Schoen modified diagonal cycle with base point $e$.
+We refer to this as the Gross-Kudla-Schoen modified diagonal cycle with base divisor (or point, if $e$ is a point) $e$.
 Gross and Schoen showed that this cycle is homologically trivial \cite[Proposition 3.1]{GS}.
 One also has the Ceresa cycle

-(see \S \ref{Introduction}).
-Qui and W. Zhang \cite[Theorem 1.21.2]{QZ} have given a sufficient cohomological criterion for the torshion-ness of $\cer_e(X)$ in $\ch_1(\jac(X))_{\rm hom}$.
-This criterion was then strengthened by Laga and Shnidman in \cite{LS2}.
-By \cite[Theorem 1.5.5]{Zhang}, the torsion-ness of $\cer_e(X)$ and $\Delta_{{\rm GKS}, e}(X)$ in the corresponding Chow groups are equivalent.
-Thus the criteria of Qui-Zhang and Laga-Shnidman also apply to the modified diagonal cycle.
-We recall the latter criterion (stated for $\Delta_{{\rm GKS}, e}(X)$):